cursed-github/redis-golang-lite/README.md

 ### Server

 - **Functionality**: Listens for TCP connections, handling incoming RESP commands and sending responses formatted in RESP.
+Loads key-value store from disk if present.

 ### RESP Parser